Home > Bankruptcy >

 Consider these differences between debt relief and bankruptcy:

 - Income level: Your level of income affects your eligibility for bankruptcy and your ability to complete a debt relief program.
-While having a higher and stable income might disqualify you from Chapter 7 bankruptcy, it could make you a suitable candidate for Chapter 13 bankruptcy or debt relief programs.
+While having a higher and stable income might disqualify you from Chapter 7 bankruptcy, it could make you a viable candidate for Chapter 13 bankruptcy or debt relief programs.
 If your income is limited or unstable, Chapter 7 bankruptcy might be more suitable.

 - Legal implications: Bankruptcy provides legal protections that debt relief programs do not offer.
 If you are facing wage garnishment or harassment and lawsuits from creditors, the automatic stay that comes with bankruptcy might be valuable.